Trusted legal advice since 1733

 Waste and recycling

 We are committed to minimising our waste output and to efficent and effective recycling.
-We aim to limit any waste being sent to landfill and our non-recyclable waste is instead directed to a waste for energy plant.
+We aim to limit any waste being sent to landfill through continuing to broaden the range of items that can be recycled in our offices and our non-recyclable waste is instead directed to a waste for energy plant.

 We also aim to limit our printing and indeed postage by working and communicating electronically wherever possible.